This post may contain affiliate links. This won’t change your price, but may share some commission. Read my full disclosure here.

 - spade drill bit (depending on the doorbell style)

-Step 1: Find a Replacement Doorbell
+Step 2: Find a stylish replacement

 You will find replacement doorbells at many big box stores like Home Depot, Lowes, and of course, online.
 I chose one that was simple but complimented the surrounding front door and accessories.
 There are plenty of options for replacement doorbells.
-(You will find all sorts of bells…haha and whistles available in the doorbell section).
+(You will find all sorts of bells and whistles available in the doorbell section).

-Step 2: Remove the Old Doorbell
+Step 2: Remove the old

-To replace the doorbell, I first removed the front plate, which unintentionally removed the (nasty old) button as both were held in place by the front piece.
+To replace the doorbell, I first removed the front plate, which unintentionally removed the (nasty) old button as both were held in place by the front piece.
 I’m not sure if this is the same for all doorbells, but because this one was so old, it came apart as soon as I removed the front plate.

 Step 3: Position the New Doorbell